Synthesis of memristive one-port circuits with piecewise-smooth characteristics: Conclusion

 \section{Conclusion}

+An electronic-circuit approach for the development of memristive one-ports has been demonstrated.
+The principal difference between the discussed method and a manifold of already published solutions (for instance, see the circuit implementations for the cubic memristor (\cite{muthuswamy2010}) and memcapacitor (\cite{yu2013}), the diode-bridge-based solution (\cite{bao2014}) and the analog emulator of the memristor with $\tanh$-nonlinearity (\cite{bao2019})) consists in the prospects for the piecewise-smooth nonlinearity realization.

-An electronic-circuit approach for the development of memristive one-ports with piecewise-smooth characteristics has been demonstrated.
-The advantage of the proposed method is its universality.
-Indeed, adjusting the circuit component values, one can control a frequency range, where memristive properties are exhibited, as well as the values of the resulting circuit impedance in different regimes.
+The advantage of the proposed circuit is its universality.
+Indeed, adjusting the circuit component ratings, one can control a frequency range, where the memristive properties are exhibited, as well as the resulting circuit impedance in different regimes.
 The proposed circuit solution allows for the implementation of any deterministic or stochastic forms of the memristor state equation.
-For instance, one can take into account the memristor forgetting effect \cite{chang2011,chen2013,zhou2019} or diffusive processes in the memristor \cite{akther2021} and experimentally study the manifestations of such phenomena.
+For instance, one can take into account the memristor forgetting effect (\cite{chang2011,chen2013,zhou2019}) or diffusive processes in the memristor (\cite{akther2021}) and experimentally study the manifestations of such phenomena.
 Moreover, when the switch is open or closed, the reactive properties of the load can be principally different (for example, elements Z1 and Z2 can be a capacitor and a resistor, etc.).
-Thus, the described circuit can be applied for a broad variety of applications.
+Thus, the described circuit can be applied for a broad variety of applications, including synthesis of memristive oscillators, adaptive filters, amplifiers and attenuators, etc. On the other hand, the considered circuits provide for experimental implementations of border-collision bifurcations (so-called C-bifurcations, see (\cite{zhusubaliyev2003})) observed in dynamical systems with piecewise-smooth nonlinearity.
+However, the discussed circuit demonstrates its own peculiarities.
+In particular, the experimental current-voltage characteristics become distorted for large amplitudes and low frequencies of the external forcing.
+This is due to the fact that the transistor-based switch does not work correctly for high current through the load.